 2. Extend your campaign

 Running a Black Friday sale only on the day itself means you’re competing with countless other brands for consumer attention.
-In 2018, people received an average of 43% more emails on Black Friday.
+In 2020, inboxes across the globe were flooded with promotional emails, with some providers processing more than 5.8 billion emails on Black Friday alone.

-Instead of focussing solely on 27th November, consider extending your campaign to a week, two weeks, or even the entire month.
+Instead of focusing solely on 26th November, consider extending your campaign to a week, two weeks, or even the entire month.
 While you may worry this risks undermining the exclusivity of your campaign, executed well, it can have the opposite effect.
-Special deals, for example, on specific products for just a few days at a time can draw shoppers in, create a sense of urgency to buy, and encourage them to return for more deals on other items.
+Special deals, for example, on specific products for a limited amount of time can draw shoppers in, create a sense of urgency to buy, and encourage them to return for more deals on other items.